nisha8c/LanguageSyncWithAWS/README.md

 # 🌍 AutoLanguageSyncApp
 > **AI-Powered Cloud Translation Manager** — one English source → instant multilingual support across frontend & backend.

+The app keeps all translations in sync between frontend, backend, and database — using one English source of truth.

+Developer updates en.json (or backend English messages).

+Sync script (npm run sync) reads English keys and text.

+It updates the database and uses OpenAI to translate missing or changed text for all other languages.

+New JSON files (like fr.json, de.json) are generated automatically.

+Frontend fetches translations from the backend dynamically using tRPC + React Query and caches them.

+Backend uses the same translation table to return localized messages (e.g. for API responses).

+Changing the language in the UI instantly updates both frontend text and backend messages.
 ---

 ## 🧭 Overview